DhairyaS450/track-ai-web/TOS.md

 ## 5. Intellectual Property

-1. **TaskTide AI IP**
+1. **TidalTasks AI IP**
-   All software, technology, and materials used in the Services (excluding User Content) are owned or licensed by TaskTide AI and are protected by intellectual property laws in Canada and other jurisdictions.
+   All software, technology, and materials used in the Services (excluding User Content) are owned or licensed by TidalTasks AI and are protected by intellectual property laws in Canada and other jurisdictions.

 2. **Trademarks**
    All trademarks, service marks, and logos displayed on the Services are the property of their respective owners.
 You may not use any marks without prior written consent from the owner.